Leslie Waterworks® coolers have 96.79% fewer bacteria!

-From schools, to hospitals, to office environments, products such as Waterlogic’s coolers provides its users with an extra peace of mind that their BioCote® infused products will perform to its best antimicrobial effectiveness.
+From schools to hospitals, to office environments, products such as Waterlogic’s coolers provides its users with extra peace of mind that their BioCote® infused products will perform to its best antimicrobial effectiveness.
 See the full study: http://www.waterligic.com/media/usa/resources/ClassroomStudywithBioCote.pdf

 Leslie WaterWorks® reaches WaterLogic Number One Authorized Distributor Status